PWRxPSYCHO/SocialMediaFeed/README.md

 You will have to create a [Twitter Developer Account](https://developer.twitter.com/en) and create an application on your account.
 Once you have an application copy the `BEARER_TOKEN` and paste it in the .env file.

-## Discord Token
-You will need to create a [bot application](https://discord.com/developers/applications) OR you can run this as a standalone Node.JS application.
-(You will have to modify the code)

-Once you create the application and create a bot, copy the `token` and paste it in the .env file.

 ## WEBHOOK URL
 On your Discord server.
 Click the settings icon next to a text channel you want to add the webhook to, click `integrations`, `webhooks`, *new webhooks*.
 Then copy the webhook url and paste it in the .env file

 ## USERNAME
 Add your twitter username to the .env file (Case sensitive).